artur-tamazian/avro-schema-generator/README.md

     .setRepresentEnumsAsStrings(true) // use 'string' avro type instead of 'enum' for enums .setAllFieldsDefaultNull(true)    // adds default: 'null' to fields definition .setNullableTrueByDefault(true)   // makes all fields nullable
-    .setSchemaNameMapper(new ToCamelCase().andThen(new RemovePlural())) // specify table name transformation to be used for schema name
+    .setUseSqlCommentsAsDoc(true)     // use sql comments to fill 'doc' field .setSchemaNameMapper(new ToCamelCase().andThen(new RemovePlural())) // specify table name transformation to be used for schema name
     .setUnknownTypeResolver(type -> "string") // specify what to do with custom and unsupported db types .setDateTypeClass(Date.class) // add hint for avro compiler about which class to use for dates